massacresIV/PF1EE/docs/srd/classes/core/sorcerer/sorcerer.md

 At 1st level and every six levels thereafter (7th, 13th, and 19th), she gains a bonus feat selected from her bloodline’s list of bonus feats.
 The sorcerer must meet all prerequisites for these feats.

 Finally, at 1st level and every two levels thereafter (3rd, 5th, 7th, etc.), the sorcerer adds one bloodline spell to her list of spells known.
-These spells are in addition to those gained from Table: Sorcerer Spells Known and may not be replaced when she gains the ability to swap spells at later levels.
+These spells are in addition to those gained from the Sorcerer's Spells Known Table and may not be replaced when she gains the ability to swap spells at later levels.

 :::info[Changes]
 Sorcerer gains an additional Bloodline feat at 1st level.